GraphBLAS/LAGraph/rtdocs/installation.rst

 Installation
 ============

-FIXME: need to make a `stable` default branch on github.

 LAGraph is available at `<https://github.com/GraphBLAS/LAGraph>`_.
-Be sure to check out the reorg branch (for now; this will be changed to the stable branch in v1.0).
+The **stable** branch contains the latest release, which is likely what most users should be using.
 LAGraph requires SuiteSparse:GraphBLAS, available at `<https://github.com/DrTimothyAldenDavis/GraphBLAS>`_.

 To compile and install LAGraph, you must first compile and install a recent